 South African cities also have another kind of bus: the minibus taxi.
 The South African minibus taxi shares many features of the Russian marshrutka, in fact; the vehicles (generally a Toyota Quantum) are often subpar, drivers often drive aggressively, and payment is cash only.
 Still, minibus taxis are, by far, the most used form of public transportation in South Africa.
 They’re not easy to flag down if you’ve never used one before, but there are some hand signals that can help.

 What minibus taxis lack in roadworthiness they make up for with cost (many fares are under R20), route diversity (Cape Town alone has well over 600 routes), frequency (you won’t wait for longer than a couple of minutes), and speed (drivers aren’t shy).
-Some even say that taking a minibus taxi is safer than taking the train in South African cities.

 Taxis and ride-sharing services in South Africa